Skip to main content

 For these reasons and more, we are convinced that exploiting the bioelectric interface is the key to solving aging.
 The problem remains: how do we achieve spatio-temporal control?

-Because the above-mentioned mechanisms are more prevalent in neuroscience, this is also a space that cares a lot about solving this problem for achieving read-write control over the brain, and so here we find tools to draw inspiration from for controlling non-excitable (no quick action potential) cells.
+Because the above-mentioned mechanisms are more prevalent in neuroscience, this is also a space that cares a lot about solving this problem for achieving read-write control over the brain, and so here we find tools to draw inspiration for controlling non-excitable (no quick action potential) cells.

 Neurostimulation stands as the most advanced field using external fields to modulate biology, alongside things like energy-based tumor ablation.
-FDA-approved therapies that entail applying fields with lasting effects include transcranial magnetic stimulation(TMS) for depression, OCD, smoking cessation, migraines and cranial electrotherapy(CES) for anxiety, insomnia and pain.
+FDA-approved therapies that entail applying fields with lasting effects include transcranial magnetic stimulation (TMS) for depression, OCD, smoking cessation, migraines and cranial electrotherapy (CES) for anxiety, insomnia and pain.
 This said, neurostimulation hits a few hard engineering walls because sub-millimeter precision is needed to be effective and fields must punch through skull and brain tissue that acts like a Faraday cage.

-Shifting to translating these approaches to non-neuronal cells, required precision drops to centimeter scale since targets are bigger and because there is no skull barrier, the ability to control the shape of ultrasound fields, referred to as beamforming, is simplified.
+Shifting to translating these approaches to non-neuronal cells, required precision drops to centimeter scale since targets are bigger and, because there is no skull barrier, the ability to control the shape of ultrasound fields, referred to as beamforming, is simplified.

-The advantage neurostimulation has is that because of the action potential mechanism, neurons are able to rectify alternating current(AC) fields into direct current.
+The advantage neurostimulation has is that, because of the action potential mechanism, neurons are able to rectify alternating current (AC) fields into direct current.
 So far for non-excitable cells, the field parameters to depolarize or hyperpolarize cells remains unknown.
 This is where AION is stepping in to map them first.

 Levin has a quip: swap ’neuron’ for ‘cell’ and ‘milliseconds’ for ‘minutes’ in any neuroscience paper and you get to a developmental biology insight.
 Reprogramming cells mirror development in reverse, so external fields altering membrane potential should play a strong role in affecting the rates of reprogramming and differentiation.